 It was, in fact, his discovery that provided England with its first overseas territories.

 Vespucci was a cartographer, navigator, financier, and explorer.
 Amerigo Vespucci made at least three voyages to the New World.

-Today he is best known for establishing that what was labeled the New World was in fact not Asia, but a new continent altogether.
+Today, he is best known for establishing that what was labeled the New World was not Asia but a new continent altogether.